wright-group/WrightTools/paper/paper.md

 Though still relatively uncommon, MDS is an increasingly important family of analytical techniques used by Chemists and Physists to interrogate especially complex systems and to answer especially challenging questions.
 By abstracting away common array manpulation, file management, and data visualization tasks, `WrightTools` promises to increase the productivity and creativity of MDS practitioners.
 We hope that `WrightTools`, and the universal `wt5` file format, will become a useful open source core technology for this growing community.
-We are particularly excited about ongoing projects that build on top of `WrightTools`, including packages for data acquisition and simulation. [@ThompsonBlaiseJonathan2018PyCMDS; @SundenKyleFoster2018a]
+We are particularly excited about ongoing projects that build on top of `WrightTools`, including packages for data acquisition and simulation [@ThompsonBlaiseJonathan2018PyCMDS; @SundenKyleFoster2018a].

 # Acknowledgements